ABx Antibiotic/Antibiotic treatment

 SR Sustained Release.
 A formulation of a tablet which releases its active agent slower than the normal pill.
 Examples include Effexor SR (an antidepressant).

 SSRI Selective Serotonin Reuptake Inhibitor; a class of antidepressant drug which maintains higher levels of the mood-affecting neurotransmitter serotonin.
 Examples of SSRI's include paroxetine (Seroxat) and Fluoxetine (Prozac).
 This class of antidepressants is used in the treatment of depression, anxiety disorders, and some personality disorders.

-Stickman Your patient representation or icon that appears in your profile and on forum posts.
+Stickman Your patient representation or icon that appears in your profile and on discussion posts.